High Gothic: Vaults, piers and pillars

+Early Gothic churches used alternating piers and columns to support the varying weight from the six-part vaults, A new variation of rib vault appeared during the High Gothic period; the four-part rib vault, which was used in Chartres Cathedral, Amiens Cathedral and Reims Cathedral.
+The ribs of this vault distributed the weight more equally to the four supporting piers below, and established a closer connection between the nave and the lower portions of the church walls, and between the arcades below and the windows above.
+This allowed for greater height and thinner walls, and contributed to the strong impression of verticality given by the newer Cathedrals.

+The 11th century Durham Cathedral (1093–1135), with the earlier six-part rib vaults, is 73 ft high.
+The 12th-century nave of Notre-Dame de Paris, also with six-part rib vaults, is 115 feet, or 35 meters high.
+The later Amiens Cathedral (built 1220–1266), with the new four-part rib vaults, has a nave that is 138.8 ft high.

 In 1192 Notre Dame, which had six-part vaults, had introduced a new kind of support; a central pillar surrounded by four engaged shafts.
 The pillars supported the gallery, while the shafts continued upwards as colonettes attached to the walls and supported the vaults.
 Variations of this kind of support gave greater harmony to the appearance of the nave.
 They frequently had capitals which were decorated with floral sculpture.
 They appeared at Chartres and then were found, in various forms, in all of the High Gothic Cathedrals.